CA3SAR99/IP-info-lookup/README.md

 This project is entirely frontend-based, with no server-side components (besides the public APIs) required.

+You may change the API key with your own private one as long as its from the same API server, or there may be issues in terms of formatting etc...

 ## Features

 - Accepts user input of any valid IPv4 address